CodexLink/chips.omp.json/README.md

 [![chips.omp.json highlight #2](https://github.com/CodexLink/chips.omp.json/blob/latest/assets/highlight_2.png)](https://ohmyposh.dev/docs/themes#chips)
 [![chips.omp.json highlight #3](https://github.com/CodexLink/chips.omp.json/blob/latest/assets/highlight_3.png)](https://ohmyposh.dev/docs/themes#chips)

-_Designed to be compatible for translucent, dark-and-white influenced background prompts.
-Based on Material Design Components: Chips, which allows for displayed data to be displayed elegantly.
-And also, Material Colors were applied varying from A100 to A400 Color Palettes. **More examples below.**_
+_Designed to be compatible for translucent, dark-and-white-influenced background prompts with **monospaced style and downscaled (nerd) icon fonts**._

+Based on Material Design Components: Chips, which allows for data to be displayed elegantly by separating them by chips.
+Color paletted is based on Material Colors varying from A100 to A400 Color Palettes. **More examples below.**

 # Notice

-- Version update to `oh-my-posh` repository will be updated once I finished the list from the TODO features.
-(Which is expected to be somewhere on the 4th week).
+- Version update to `oh-my-posh` repository depends from the amount of changes done and how impact it was to the point of needing to upstream it to the `oh-my-posh` repository.
+- The description for this theme that bound to be served better with monospaced font has been an issue, **please see FAQ #8.**

 ## Features